HenryAWE/PapilioCharontis/README.md

 ```

 ### Accessing Member
-Support indexing (integer or string), slicing and accessing member attributes
+Support indexing (integer or string), slicing and accessing member attributes.
 ```c++
 papilio::format("length of \"{0}\" is {0.length}", "hello");
 // Returns "length of "hello" is 5"